Omega20BC/OmegaArchConfig/README.md

 # OmegaArchConfig
-An Archive of all my config folders for my personal Arch Linux machines.
+An archive of all my config files for my personal Arch Linux machines.